The effect of existing employment non-competition covenants when setting up your own business

 A pre-trial injunction if granted would normally be required to be supported by a cross-undertaking in damages on the part of the employer.
 If the employer should lose at trial, such cross-undertaking will form the basis of a claim to the Court for compensation by the employee.
 The employee can claim such damages as the Court may consider just for being restricted by the grant of the pre-trial injunction.

 If you have non-competition covenants which if legally unenforceable will create difficulties with your start-up business, then you should seek legal advice as soon as reasonably possible.

-If you wish to be very aggressive and you can apply to Court for a declaration that the relevant covenants are not legally enforceable.
+If you wish to be very aggressive and you can apply to the Court for a declaration that the relevant covenants are not legally enforceable.
 This is quite a powerful way forward and automatically you will be on the attack against your former employers about any potential attempts on their part to stop you from setting up your competing business.
 However such action should only be taken with the benefit of counsel’s advice that it will possess reasonable prospects of success.

-In our experience, an aggressive stance may result in a compromise deal with the former employer whereby it is agreed that the covenants would be enforced for a lesser period and/or within a reduced scope or that you will only agree not to deal with or solicit specific specified clients for an agreed period.
+In our experience, an aggressive stance may result in a compromise deal with the former employer whereby it is agreed that the covenants would be enforced for a lesser period and within a reduced scope or that you will only agree not to deal with or solicit specific specified clients for an agreed period.